 Types of Assets

 Cash is acceptable in any form.
-Checks shall be made payable to the Benton Community Foundation and mailed to PO Box 911, Corvallis, Oregon 97339 or delivered to the Foundation office located at 660 NW Harrison Blvd in Corvallis.
+Checks shall be made payable to the Benton Community Foundation and mailed to PO Box 911, Corvallis, Oregon 97339 or delivered to the Foundation office located at 340 NW 5th St. Corvallis, OR 97330.

 BCF will accept securities that are traded on the New York and NASDAQ Exchanges, as well as other major U.S. and foreign exchanges, corporate bonds, government issues, and agency securities.
 In general, all marketable securities shall be sold as soon as possible after their receipt unless otherwise determined by the Finance Committee, after consultation with BCF’s Investment Manager.
 The Chief Executive Officer of BCF must seek review by the Finance Committee and approval by the Board of any request by donor to hold, sell through a specific broker or trade on instruction of the donor.
 Securities may be physically delivered to BCF in person or by mail or may be wired to a designated BCF brokerage account.
 If the donor mails securities, certificates should be sent unsigned and by registered mail.
 Signed stock/bond powers should be sent separately to BCF by registered mail.
 It is imperative that the signature on the stock/bond power exactly match the name on the certificate.